 The idea came from the team’s previous studies which used antifungal medicine latched onto silver particles to combat amoebic infection with good results.
 In both cases, silver expedited the process and allowed the scientists to kill off a larger amount of parasites.
 Anwar noted that the combination of diazepam and silver stood out as it was entirely non-toxic to other cells in the body while still having the desired outcome.

-These experiments are the latest in an array of promising scientific research where gold and silver nanoparticles are used to deliver drugs to a person’s body with unparalleled efficiency.central banks, eurozone, poland, silver
+These experiments are the latest in an array of promising scientific research where gold and silver nanoparticles are used to deliver drugs to a person’s body with unparalleled efficiency.central banks, eurozone, Featured, poland, silver